fastnsilver/monbox/README.md

 See [Getting Started](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance_linux) guide.
 Minimum required instance type is `t2.micro` (which qualifies for free-tier).

 Make sure to create a [Key-pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and download the private key to a safe location.
 Also create an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) with a `ReadOnlyAccess` policy and assign this role to the instance upon creation.
+The [Security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html) should have TCP inbound ports 22 and 8080 open.

 Connect to your EC2 instance with